 This combination of examination and testing can help determine the type and severity of RVO.
 If the entire venous circulation of the retina is occluded, this is termed a central retinal vein occlusion, or CRVO.
 When the blockage happens in one of the smaller branch veins of the retina, this is known as a branch retinal vein occlusion, or BRVO.
 Examination of the pupils, visual fields, and angiographic images help to determine if the occlusion is severe enough for blood flow into the eye to be affected as well, a condition called ischemia.

-Anyone can get a retinal vein occlusion, even young otherwise healthy individuals.
+Anyone can get an eye retinal vein occlusion, even young otherwise healthy individuals.
 However, RVO tends to happen to people who are over 50 years old.
 Hypertension (high blood pressure) is the systemic condition most commonly associated with RVO.
 Diabetes, hardening of the arteries, and glaucoma also play a role.
 Additionally, obesity, smoking, oral contraceptive use, and abnormally thick blood (hypercoagulability) may add to the risk of venous occlusion.